 Special Education Needs & Disabilities (SEND) Information

-Welcome to the SEND area of the Northumberland Church of England Academy, a 0-19 years Academy providing first class education to all its learners including those with additional needs.
+Welcome to the SEND area of Northumberland Church of England Academy Trust, providing first class education to all its learners including those with additional needs.

-Amongst the learners at the Academy, we provide for those with moderate learning needs on all the mainstream campuses and also those with more severe needs or profound, multiple learning difficulties in the special school provision area of Castle school at the Josephine Butler Campus.
+Amongst the learners at the Trust, we provide for those with moderate learning needs on all the mainstream campuses and also those with more severe needs or profound, multiple learning difficulties in the special school provision area of Castle School at the Josephine Butler Campus.

 They provide information on a number of things, including: